We are a NEIGHBOURHOOD WATCH COMMUNITY

 For all other Neighbourhood Watch concerns call the DRPS non-emergency number 1-888-579-1520 ext 6234 or report online at DRPS.ca.

 AFTER reporting to the police, let your NW Street Captain know what happened and they will share with the NW Co-Chairs.
 Together we determine if the incident / information should be shared with the rest of the community to solicit other observations and for our collective wellbeing.
-Check out this link to our NW handout that outlines how it works and safety tips for your family.
-Also watch the DRPS NW safety videos for more information.
+Watch the DRPS NW safety videos for more information.
+For more information, click the link below.

 “Crime prevention is a matter of attitude and involvement by us all, not just a job for a few professionals”.